 The club participated in the NE Winter Harrier League for the first time in the winter of 2012/2013 and many of the club members have enjoyed a return to cross-country running which they have not experienced since school, quite a long break for many!
 We have continued to participate in the Winter Harrier League which proves very popular with members.
 The cake and coffee in the tent sometimes more popular than the actual running!!!

-In Autumn 2013 Ponteland Runners have added a TriAthlon Section and gained support from Triathlon England to facilitate the two members who now have L2 Triathlon coaching qualifcations so we can support club members into Duathlon and Triathlon in 2014.
-This new venture also added another name “Ponteland Tri” to the club, the name under which our members can compete in BTF ( British TriAthlon Ferderation ) events.
+In Autumn 2013 Ponteland Runners have added a Triathlon Section and gained support from Triathlon England to facilitate the members who now have Triathlon coaching qualifications so we can support club members into Duathlon and Triathlon in 2014.
+This new venture also added another name “Ponteland Tri” to the club, the name under which our members can compete in BTF ( British Triathlon Federation ) events.

 Ponteland Runners – Latest Developments

 Early in 2015 Ponteland Runners changed the sessions we offer throughout the week to better serve the members and community.
-Previously the Monday evening 20:00hrs session was the only structured session but since Feb 2015 the club now offers a structured session on both Monday ( 20:00hrs ) and Wednesday ( 19:00hrs ) for two groups on a Monday and three on a Wednesday, referred to as the A Group, B Group and C Groups.
+Previously the Monday evening 20:00hrs session was the only structured session but since Feb 2015 the club now offers a structured session on both Monday ( 19:00hrs ) and Wednesday ( 19:00hrs ) for two groups on a Monday and five on a Wednesday.
 This enables a wide range of runners to participate in sessions that suite their ability.
-Thanks to Suzanne, Sue and Tina for the work they have done for the beginners.